matsumonkie/ns_observers/README.md

 ns_observers
 ============

-ns_observers is a simple namespaced observers pattern.
-Instead of calling notify for every observer, ns_observers narrow down specific observers.
+ns_observers is a simple namespaced observer pattern.
+Instead of calling notify on every observer, ns_observers narrows down specific observers.
 Less talk more code:

     observers = NSObservers.new("some_config_file.yaml")